Introduction to DawnWatch

 DAWNWATCH MEDIA AWARDS GALA: Run by one of Karen’s mentors, Gretchen Wyler, the Genesis Awards took place every year at the Beverly Hilton, just like the Golden Globes.
 Under the banner, “Cruelty Can’t Stand the Spotlight,” celebrity presenters gave awards to members of the major media who had, in the previous year, shone the spotlight on animal issues.
 It was a powerful night, where media people who might be familiar only with the topics they had covered would learn about all the topics other journalists had covered, and often leave transformed.
 Plus it was like an animal advocacy United Nations — a night on which scores of animal groups gathered together to honor the media that had done beautiful work with the various groups.

 A few years after Gretchen passed away the Genesis Awards, now run by the Humane Society of the United States, became online announcements.
 They still serve a beautiful purpose but the animal advocacy movement needs a non denominational live awards show, with the power that the Genesis Awards had.
-Karen Dawn served on the Genesis Awards voting committee for a decade and now DawnWatch is in the process of creating the DawnWatch Media Awards, in Gretchen Wyler’s honor, with the first awards gala, ocean themed, slated for early May, 2018.
+Karen Dawn served on the Genesis Awards voting committee for a decade and now DawnWatch is in the process of creating the DawnWatch Media Awards, in Gretchen Wyler’s honor.
+The first awards gala, ocean themed, is slated for early May, 2018.
 Stay tuned to our events page for more information!